 THREE LITTLE CARDINALS

 For the birds, I grabbed three red pom poms from my stash and they fit like a glove.
 (Phew!
 No sewing.)
 Next, I cut out three bird beaks from white felt, exactly the same as the one I made for Early Bird Catches Christmas.
-(Thanks again to Abby and her While She Naps blog!)
+(Thanks again to Abby and her

 But before gluing the birds in place I noticed something.